 - It’s enough to buy the world’s 10 highest-valued public companies and have around $3.6 trillion to spare.

 It sounds like an unbelievable amount of money, but it’s still a fraction of global wealth.
 Real estate is estimated to be worth around $217 trillion total, around the same amount as global debt for individuals and nations combined.
 Wealth invested in derivatives is somewhere between $544 trillion and a staggering $1.2 quadrillion.

 Nonetheless, in terms of the cost of building a new city, it’s an absolutely astronomical figure.

 SpaceX Mars City: How to Build a City

 SpaceX is expected to use the Starship to kickstart its city.
-This is a 348-foot stainless steel rocket, fully reusable, with enough pressurized cabin space to comfortably hold around 100 people on a trip to Mars lasting three to six months.
+This is a stainless steel rocket, fully reusable, with enough pressurized cabin space to comfortably hold around 100 people on a trip to Mars lasting three to six months.
+The Starship itself measures 160 feet, but when paired with the Super Heavy booster the entire construction measures 383 feet.
 It’s designed to take over 100 tons of payload as far as Mars, assuming SpaceX can solve the issue of adding more fuel in orbit.

 Over the course of 10 orbital synchronizations, flying when the Earth and Mars are closest, Musk claims it is possible to establish a city.
 To reach the 2050 deadline, Musk stated, the team would probably have to start by around 2024.
 Principal Mars development engineer for SpaceX Paul Wooster explained in September 2018 that the future inhabitants would have to expand beyond the propellant depot to create recycling schemes, landing pads, habitats, greenhouses and further life support schemes.